DS-Ali-Arshad/CodSoft-Data-Science-Intern-Task-01/README.md

 I used the Titanic dataset, which contains information about passengers, including their age, sex, class, and more.
 The dataset is available in the 'Dataset' folder.

 ## Data Preprocessing
-I performed various data preprocessing tasks, including handling missing values, encoding categorical features, and data splitting.
+I performed various data preprocessing tasks, including handling missing values, encoding categorical features, deleting duplicate records and data splitting.

 ## Exploratory Data Analysis (EDA)
 I explored the dataset to gain insights into the relationships between different features and the target variable "Survived."
 Visualizations are available in the ' CodSoft_Task01_Titanic_Survival_Prediction.ipynb ' file.